TodorKst/AcademyProjects/MedicalRecordProject/ReadMe.md

 A Spring Boot application designed to manage and track patients’ medical histories, doctor profiles, diagnoses, visits, and sick leaves.
 This system features robust role-based access control, statistical reporting, Swagger UI with JWT authorization, and full CRUD capabilities.

+There is a database schema and sample data included in the resources folder.

+All user have a password of "password123"

 ---

 ## 🔍 Features